Shining Force III: Plot

-Scenario 1 features Synbios, a young lord from the Republic of Aspinia.
+Scenario 1 follows Synbios, a young lord from the Republic of Aspinia.
 Aspinia was once a part of the Empire of Destonia, but seceded after a war of independence spearheaded by some of the more democratic-minded nobles.
 They opposed Emperor Domaric's totalitarian policies, which disenfranchised a large number of people, creating a huge disparity between the wealthy and the poor.
 Tensions remained between Aspinia and Destonia after the secession, marked by occasional border disputes.
 As the game begins, Synbios is part of a military force representing Aspinia at a peace conference in the neutral city of Saraband.
 Due to manipulation by outside forces - later discovered to be connected with a religious cult known as the "Bulzome Sect" - full-scale war breaks out again between Aspinia and Destonia.
 The majority of the game's storyline covers this conflict as well as Synbios and his team's fight against the Bulzome sect.
-Throughout the game Synbios has periodic encounters with Medion, Destonia's youngest prince, who also recognizes the truth behind the war.
+Throughout the game, Synbios has periodic encounters with Medion, Destonia's youngest prince, who also recognizes the truth behind the war.
 Although on opposite sides of the war, the two work together to identify the real threat.
-Medion's role is portrayed in more detail in Scenario 2.

-Scenario 2 features Medion, Prince of Destonia, and youngest of three sons of Emperor Domaric.
+Scenario 2 follows Medion, Prince of Destonia, and youngest of three sons of Emperor Domaric.
 Although loyal to his father and his country, he senses that there are other forces at work beneath the tensions between Aspinia and Destonia.
 He attends the conference in Saraband on behalf of Destonia, along with his brothers Arrawnt and Mageron.
 As discovered in Scenario 1, much of this influence comes from the Bulzome sect, as well as collaborating separatist factions within both Destonia and Aspinia.
 Medion works parallel to Synbios of Aspinia, often disposing of rogue Aspinian elements to spare Synbios's force from fighting against its own countrymen.
 At the end of the game, Medion is forced to battle with Synbios' force when Julian steps in to stop them.